jussi-kalliokoski/audiolib.js/readme.md

 // Or create a scheduled AudioDevice var dev = audioLib.AudioDevice.createScheduled(/* same arguments as for the normal AudioDevice call */);

+// Schedule an event
+dev.schedule(function(){
+	// do something, change oscillator frequency, whatever, see ./tests/scheduling.html for an example.
+});

 // Effects